by Brian Li

 My favorite part of my job is that every day is different!
-Also, I get to build meaningful relationships with my fellow Groundswellers and clients.
-Lastly, the flexibility at Groundswell allows me to work on achieving the ever-coveted work-life balance.
+Also, I get to build meaningful relationships with my fellow teammates and clients.
+Lastly, the flexibility at work allows me to work on achieving the ever-coveted work-life balance.

 How did you come to choose this career path?

-I ended up as a Technical Consultant at Groundswell through the advice of others.
+I ended up as a Technical Consultant here through the advice of others.
 When I graduated high school I had ambitions of working in the fields of Kinesiology or Psychology.
-However, I ultimately felt that it was not for me and took time off of school.
+However, I ultimately felt that it was not for me, and took time off of school.
 During this time, I took a role as a Bartender and was able to obtain incredible insight from both my customers, coworkers, and friends.
 I decided to give programming a shot and attended school for it.
 The second I started school, I realized that this was the career path I wanted to take.
-Once I finished school, my close childhood friend Dave told me that he had just started at an awesome company called Groundswell.
-When I heard more about Groundswell I decided to apply.
+Once I finished school, my close childhood friend Dave told me that he had just started at an awesome company and when I heard more about it I decided to apply.
 The rest is history.